perigrin/the-room/enhanced-smoking-techniques.md

 3) Is this really something we, the Perl5 community, need?

 I don't know.
 In March, posters on p5p were excited about seeing it done.
-I've had in-person conversations with some of the people it would directly benefit and they didn't seem to think the project was insane.
+I've had private conversations with some of the people it would directly benefit and they didn't seem to think the project was insane.
 I had to pick *something* to try, and this is what I picked.
 If you have a better idea, and this experiment doesn't totally blow up in our face ... we can try your idea next time!

 4) How can I help?

 First, obviously, you can [contribute money][4].
 (Seriously: we can really use the cash.)
-Secondly, there are many tasks I left out of the initial scope of this project to make something I thought could be reasonably accomplished on a reasonable schedule and budget. ___FIXME: really need another sentence here about the "many tasks" and what people can do with them ___
+Secondly, there are many tasks I left out of the initial scope of this project to make something I thought could be reasonably accomplished on a reasonable schedule and budget.
+I have [already committed][5] to start documenting these tasks, and as I move through this project I will work on making everything accessible for contributions from the community at large.

 [^1]: The summer of 2012, in which YAPC::NA was brilliantly hosted in Madison, WI.